Kick (service): Gambling content

-Kick, which was founded by gambling industry businessmen Bijan Tehrani and Ed Craven, who are also the founders of the online casino website Stake.com, has been accused of promoting gambling content to its audience, including underage people, as well as having ties to gambling industry figures and influencers.
+Kick has been accused of promoting gambling content to its audience, including underage people, as well as having ties to gambling industry figures and influencers.
+The founders of the online casino website Stake.com, Bijan Tehrani and Ed Craven, started Kick two months after Twitch banned certain gambling videos including those from Stake.
+Stake and Kick operate from the same headquarters in Melbourne, both are owned by Easygo, and share a number of executives and employees.

 Concordia University assistant professor Andrei Zanescu said that Kick's generous terms of service toward streamers, which only takes 5% of its creators' earnings instead of Twitch's 50%, can be explained by the influx of new users that Stake was receiving as the result of gambling streamers who broadcast themselves on Kick while using the gambling platform.

 UCLA Gambling Studies Program co-director Timothy Fong has expressed concerns about Kick's lack of transparency over gambling content.
 Twitch's former director of creator development, Marcus Graham, also criticized Kick for its lack of transparency around its connections to gambling platforms.
 He stated that "there are so many red flags present that it is embarrassing watching people who I respect give this platform an ounce of credibility".
 In 2022, Graham called Kick a "sham" due to its lack of information about its investors.

 Craven stated in 2023 that the website intended to decrease exposure to gambling content.
 He also said that the platform had strong safety controls to block children from being exposed to gambling livestreams, as well as people who live in jurisdictions where gambling is outlawed.

 In March 2025, Kick updated its monetization policies by removing the partner program payout for streamers in the Slots & Casino category.
 This change means that gambling content creators, including those streaming on platforms like Stake, are no longer eligible for the hourly pay under Kick's Partner Program.
 Kick's decision aligns with growing ethical concerns about incentivizing gambling content, especially among younger audiences.